-USCIS has announced that they have completed the H1-B lottery and made their selections for the FY 2022 Cap Season.
-USCIS received over 85,000 registration submissions, so a lottery was necessary.
+In the latest H-1B visa news, USCIS has begun sending some H1-B selection results to lottery registrants for the FY 2022 Cap Season.
+Our office has already received many of these selection notices, and we anticipate more to come in the days ahead.
 If you were selected in the H-1B lottery, USCIS will notify your employer or lawyer who submitted your registration.

 Important: Fully-completed H-1B visa petitions need to include a copy of the Registration Selection notice and must be filed at the USCIS service center indicated on the Registration Selection notice.

 After being notified of a selection notice, the next step is to download the PDF in your selection notice and read the details, including which USCIS service center your full petition should be filed at.
 Employers have until June 30, 2021, to file their complete H-1B petition and submit it to USCIS.
 Should the petition not be submitted by the deadline indicated on the Registration Selection notice, USCIS will void the entire petition.
 An H-1B selection will be awarded to a different registrant in line with the lottery waitlist.